pippim/pippim.github.io/programs/mserve.md

-***NOTE:*** The *Enable TV Commercial Buttons* and *Enable FF/Rewind Buttons* dropdown menu options occupy the same line and replace each other when they are clicked.
-The button selection only effects the the current predefined Playlist within the current predefined Location.
-Other locations and playlists maintain their button selection.
+***NOTE:*** The *Enable TV Commercial Buttons* and *Enable FF/Rewind Buttons* dropdown menu options occupy the same space and replace each other when they are clicked.
+The button selection only effects the the current Playlist.
+Other locations and playlists maintain their own button selection.

 ## Right-Click Popup Menus